-PARENTS/GUARDIANS SHOULD LEAD BY EXAMPLE: • Adopt a positive attitude to their children's participation in our games. • Respect officials' decisions and encourage children to do likewise. • Do not exert undue pressure on your child. • Never admonish your own child or any other child for their standard of play. • Be realistic in their expectations. • Show approval for effort, not just results. • Avoid asking a child or young person, 'How much did you score today' or 'What did you win by' or 'What did you lose by.'
-Ask them 'Did they enjoy themselves.' • Never embarrass a child or use sarcastic remarks towards a player. • Applaud good play from all teams. • Do not criticise playing performances.
-Identify how improvements may be made. • Do not seek to unfairly affect a game or player. • Do not enter the field of play unless specifically invited to do so by an official in charge.
+- Adopt a positive attitude to their children's participation in our games. - Respect officials' decisions and encourage children to do likewise. - Do not exert undue pressure on their child. - Never admonish their own child or any other child for their standard of play. - Be realistic in their expectations. - Show approval for effort, not just results. - Avoid asking a child or young person, 'How much did you score today?' or 'What did you win by?' or What did you lose by?'
+Ask them 'Did they enjoy themselves?' - Never embarrass a child or use sarcastic remarks towards a player. - Applaud good play from all teams. - Do not criticise playing performances.
+Identify how improvements may be made. - Do not seek to unfairly affect a game or player. - Do not enter the field of play unless specifically invited to do so by an official in charge.